CybercentreCanada/assemblyline-service-cuckoo/README.md

 These files are located at `inetsim/random_dns_patch/`.
 They allow an INetSim installation's DNS service to return a random IP from a given range for DNS lookups.
 In order to implement this patch, replace the `DNS.pm` and `Config.pm` found wherever you're running INetSim with the files found in this repo.
 If on a Linux box, then they could be at `/usr/share/perl5/INetSim/`.
 Then append the contents from `inetsim_patch.conf` to `/etc/inetsim/inetsim.conf`.
 Restart INetSim with `sudo systemctl restart inetsim.service`.

+### Assemblyline System Safelist
+#### Cuckoo-specific safelisted items
+The file at `al_config/system_safelist.yaml` contains suggested safelisted values that can be added to the Assemblyline system safelist either by copy-and-pasting directly to the text editor on the page `https://<Assemblyline Instance>/admin/tag_safelist` or through the [Assemblyline Client](https://github.com/CybercentreCanada/assemblyline_client).